ilnehc/uwb_localization/README.md

 # Prerequisites
-This repository only contains the localization part, which includes trilateration algorithm and KF filter.
+This repository only contains the localization part, which includes trilateration algorithm and Kalman filter.
 The following libraries are used:

 ## ROS
-We use ROS to store data and communicate with MATLAB/Simulink for simulation.
+We use ROS communicate with MATLAB/Simulink for simulation.

 ## Eigen3
 Download and install instructions can be found at: http://eigen.tuxfamily.org.